 Assembling The Team

 “A friend of ours is a custom home builder.
 He is focused on quality and is on-site everyday during the building process.
 Having trust in our general contractor was a must-have.
-We also wanted to be “hands-on” during the project so we gathered input on subcontractors and began asking them for quotations.”
+We wanted to be “hands-on” during the project so we gathered input on subcontractors and began asking them for quotations.”

 Responsiveness and Service